Seercat3160/fedimoji/README.md

 This repository contains a tool to take a bunch of emoji packs as input and output all the files needed to actually put it in Minecraft.

-It resizes all the emoji to 8x8 pixels - that's the resolution they're displayed at in game to fit with normal text, so why store them any larger
-(clients need to download this when joining, remember) - and combines them into one image.
-This font bitmap is 16 glyphs wide (same as the Minecraft fonts, I don't know if there's any reason for this to be honest) and as many tall as is needed.
+It resizes all the emoji to 64x64 pixels (chosen by seeing how small I can make a neofox before it looks bad) to save space (clients need to download this when joining, remember) - and combines them into one image.
+This font bitmap is 1 glyph wide (though the Minecraft default fonts use a 16-glyph wide one - I don't know if this matters) and as many tall as is needed.

-To each emoji it assigns a unique Unicode codepoint in the range `U+E000` to `U+F8FF`, `U+F0000` to `U+FFFFD`, or `U+100000` to `U+10FFFD`.
+To each emoji it assigns a unique Unicode codepoint in the range `U+F0000` to `U+FFFFD`.
+We're only using the Supplementary Private Use Area-A because I wanted to use one continuous region of Unicode, but wanted more than the 6400 possible codepoints in the ordinary Private Use Area.

 It then makes a set of strings that tell Minecraft which codepoints map to where in the provided image.
 Each string represents a new row in the image, and each character is what character is to use the glyph in the corresponding position in the image.
 Blank parts of the image are `\u0000`, as each string must define the same number of glyphs.